danilo-dessi/LexTex/README.md

 * -d, --directory <value>: the direcry that contains all resources that will be employed to generate a new lexicon (<strong>mandatory</strong>)

-* -m, --mode <value>: the mode with which UKB will be used by the Word Sense Disambiguation Module
+* -m, --mode <value>: the mode with which UKB will be used by the Word Sense Disambiguation Module.
+The default mode is *ppr_w2w*.

 * -c, --categories <value>: the number of categories (<strong>mandatory</strong>)